 This course is designed to introduce students to the various strategies of successful college-level learning including generating questions from lecture notes, test preparation, time and task management, critical thinking skills, learning different types of information, writing, research, and public speaking.
 Successful completion of the course requires a grade of "C" or higher.
 Any student who makes below a grade of "C" must take FYE 101.
 Successful completion of the course fulfills the FYE core requirement.
+This course does not count toward graduation requirements and the grades earned are not included in the grade point average .
 Fall and Spring.